Abdel-Moniem El-Ganayni: Loss of Security Clearance, Employment

-Dr. El-Ganayni’s work at Bettis Atomic Power Laboratory required the possession of a Department of Energy (DOE) issued security clearance, enabling him to work with classified information.
-In October 2007 El-Ganayni’s security clearance was suspended, effectively barring him from any work at Bettis.
-DOE regulations stipulate that an individual may appeal a suspension, however El-Ganayni’s right to appeal was denied in May 2008 when Jeffery F. Kupfer, deputy secretary of the DOE, invoked national security, refusing to reveal the government’s allegations against Dr. El-Ganayni.
+El-Ganayni's work at Bettis Atomic Power Laboratory required the possession of a Department of Energy (DOE) issued security clearance, enabling him to work with classified information.
+In October 2007 El-Ganayni's security clearance was suspended, effectively barring him from any work at Bettis.
+DOE regulations stipulate that an individual may appeal a suspension, however El-Ganayni's right to appeal was denied in May 2008 when Jeffery F. Kupfer, deputy secretary of the DOE, invoked national security, refusing to reveal the government's allegations against Dr. El-Ganayni.

-The suspension of El-Ganayni’s security clearance was prefaced by an interview with DOE security officials, and later the Federal Bureau of Investigation (FBI).
-In these interviews, questions were asked regarding El-Ganayni’s political beliefs, religious views, and his work as an Imam in the prison system.
+The suspension of El-Ganayni's security clearance was prefaced by an interview with DOE security officials, and later the Federal Bureau of Investigation (FBI).
+In these interviews, questions were asked regarding El-Ganayni's political beliefs, religious views, and his work as an Imam in the prison system.
 No questions related to his work or any potential breaches of security were asked in either interview.

-The DOE officials instead focused on a seemingly innocent Islamic book entitled, “The Miracle of the Ant,” authored by Turkish Islamic publisher Harun Yahya; unbeknownst to El-Ganayni, the content of Yahya’s book was largely, if not completely duplicated from a Pulitzer Prize winning work entitled, “Journey to the Ants” published by Harvard University Press.
+The DOE officials instead focused on a seemingly innocent Islamic book entitled, "The Miracle of the Ant", authored by Turkish Islamic publisher Harun Yahya; unbeknownst to El-Ganayni, the content of Yahya's book was largely, if not completely duplicated from a Pulitzer Prize winning work entitled, "Journey to the Ants" published by Harvard University Press.

-Dr. El-Ganayni distributed excerpts from book to prisoners (both Muslim and non-Muslim) while serving as an Imam at Forest State Correctional Institution.
-DOE officials expressed concern over a purely scientific description of ants’ biological defense mechanisms in a chapter entitled, “Defense and War Tactics” insinuating that El-Ganayni distributed this material with sinister intent, and subsequently questioned his allegiance to the United States of America.
-His supervisor at Forest, chaplaincy director Glenn McQuown reviewed the book and described it as “completely benign.”
+El-Ganayni distributed excerpts from book to prisoners (both Muslim and non-Muslim) while serving as an Imam at Forest State Correctional Institution.
+DOE officials expressed concern over a purely scientific description of ants' biological defense mechanisms in a chapter entitled, "Defense and War Tactics" insinuating that El-Ganayni distributed this material with sinister intent, and subsequently questioned his allegiance to the United States of America.
+His supervisor at Forest, chaplaincy director Glenn McQuown reviewed the book and described it as "completely benign".

-The interviews also focused on El-Ganayni’s criticism of American foreign policy and the FBI’s mistreatment of Muslims after September 11, 2001.
+The interviews also focused on El-Ganayni's criticism of American foreign policy and the FBI's mistreatment of Muslims after September 11, 2001.
 Specifically, El-Ganayni raised concern over an FBI raid of a Pittsburgh mosque during Friday prayers, where attendees were searched and forced to stand outside while being questioned.
-Revocation of El-Ganayni’s security clearance also may be related to his establishment of the PA DOC Monitor, a website and prison outreach program which critically examines the Pennsylvania Department of Corrections and its policies, insisting that drastic reform of the system is required for it to truly benefit prisoners and society at large.
+Revocation of El-Ganayni's security clearance also may be related to his establishment of the PA DOC Monitor, a website and prison outreach program which critically examines the Pennsylvania Department of Corrections and its policies, insisting that drastic reform of the system is required for it to truly benefit prisoners and society at large.